Invariants in Quantum Geometry: Surfaces

-\begin{rem} When $S$ has a boundary, then the linking number with a loop is no longer a topological invariant. \end{rem}

-\begin{defn} Start with a time-like loop $l$, disjoint from a compact surface $S$ with boundary $\partial S$.
-We also assume that $\partial S$, together with $l$, is a time-like hyperlink.
-We say that $(l, S)$ is time-like isotopic to a pair $(l', S')$, preserving the time-ordering, if there is a continuous map $F$ as described in Definition \ref{d.ts.1} such that $F_1(S) = S'$, $F_1(\chi(l, \partial S)) = \chi(l', \partial S')$, and the time-ordering between intermediate deformations $F_t(l)$ and $F_t(S)$ remains unchanged.
-Hence $l < S$ if and only if $l' < S'$.
-We can then define an equivalence relation and hence define an equivalence class containing a pair $(l, S)$. \end{defn}
+\begin{defn} Start with a time-like, oriented loop $l$, disjoint from an orientable compact surface $S \subset \bR^3$ with boundary $\partial S$, also assigned with an orientation.
+We also assume that $\partial S$, together with $l$, is a time-like oriented hyperlink, denoted as $\chi(l, \partial S)$.
+We say that $(l,S)$ is time-like isotopic to an oriented pair $(l',S')$, preserving the time-ordering, if there is an orientation preserving continuous map $F$ as described in Definition \ref{d.ts.1}, such that \begin{itemize} \item $F_1(S) = S'$, $F_1(\chi(l, \partial S)) = \chi(l', \partial S')$, and during the ambient isotopy process, $F_t(\chi(l, \partial S))$ remains a time-like hyperlink; \item the time-ordering between intermediate deformations $F_t(l)$ and $F_t(S)$ remains unchanged.
+Hence $l < S$ if and only if $l' < S'$, provided $S$ is connected. \end{itemize} We can then define an equivalence relation and hence define an equivalence class containing a pair $(l, S)$. \end{defn}

-\begin{rem} Here, we impose time-ordering, implying causality and the equivalence relation ensures that it is not violated under the isotopy process. \end{rem}
+\begin{rem} Here, we impose time-ordering, which implies causality, and the equivalence relation ensures that it is not violated under the isotopy process. \end{rem}

-\begin{cor} Suppose a time-like loop $l$ and the boundary $\partial S$ of a closed and bounded surface $S$, together form a time-like hyperlink and $l$ is time-ordered with $S$.
-Then the linking number between $l$ and $S$, with boundary $\partial S$, is invariant under time-like isotopy of $(l, S)$, as defined in Definition \ref{d.ts.2}. \end{cor}

-\begin{proof} Suppose $S < l$.
-First consider using $\pi_0$ to compute the linking number.
-In this case, because of the time-ordering, all the piercings have the same height, hence the linking number between $l$ and $S$ is equal to the sum of the orientations, which is also equal to 1/2 times the linking number between $\pi_0(l)$ and $\pi_0(\partial S)$.
-When we use $\pi_i$, $i=1,2,3$, then there will be no piercings between $\pi_i(l)$ and $\pi_i(S)$, so the linking number is 0.
-Furthermore, $\pi_i(l)$ is unlink from $\pi_i(\partial S)$, so the linking number between these links is also 0.

-In any case, since during the time-like isotopy, this linking number between intermediate deformed knot $\pi_a(l)$ and the deformed link $\pi_a(\partial S)$ is an invariant, and the time-ordering preservation during the ambient isotopy will also ensure that there is no change in sign for the height and no piercings, therefore the linking number between a loop and a surface remains invariant under the isotopy.